Though not long in miles, this ride is huge in fun! Challenging hills lead to great views, and finish with Eagle's newly rebuilt downhill flow trail.

 Park at the Eagle's Pool and Ice Rink

 , next to Spud Cellar park.
 Find the paved path up the hill and follow it left.
 You'll take a few more paved paths until you get to Charlie Brown

 trail.
 This trail follows power lines behind a neighborhood and is mostly easy, with one short blue-rated hill.
 It ends at Polar Star Dr.

-Head north on a dirt path around the neighborhood.
+Take some roads through the neighborhood.
 Very shortly you find yourself at the start of The Boneyard

 and Bellyache Road

 .
 Take that a tiny distance until you branch off to the left on The Boneyard